|

 controllable and generally more

-efficient, cleaner and quieter than internal combustion engines.
+efficient, cleaner and quieter than internal combustion engines and can

-External combustion engines also have the potential for long life and
+External combustion engines have the potential for long life and

 Internal